 While scouring the internet in search of the perfect vacation spot for a weekend get-away, I was surprised to find that many rental properties allow dogs.
-Sometimes I need a hiatus from all responsibility, so the idea of vacationing with my dog is not appealing, but sometimes I want to get away with the whole family, four-legged members included.
+Sometimes I need a hiatus from all responsibility, so the idea of vacationing with my dog is not appealing, but sometimes I want to make extra time for my pets and get away with the whole family, four-legged members included.
 I was happy to find lots of options when I started looking into places and activities that are dog friendly.

 I’ve broken down five vacation spots to choose from, depending on what you plan to do while vacationing.
 For instance, if you plan to lay low and veg out all weekend, I’ve got a spot for you.
 If you want to hike and fish, I’ll share the perfect haven for that as well.
 So, sit back and relax while you read through these vacation destinations and pick the right one for your crew.

 If your vacation goal is to put your feet up and coast, then Rehoboth Beach, Delaware is the place for you.
 Travel to the Delaware Beaches on the Cape May Lewes Ferry which you can board with your car and your pets (who ride for free).
 Dogs get the run of the beach, as they are permitted anytime on all unguarded beaches.
 Be sure you plan for a dog-friendly beach vacation.
 At night, take your dog to “Cinema by the Surf,” a free outdoor movie spot at the Rehoboth Beach Bandstand.